Counting curves via degeneration: Lines on K3 surfaces via deformation

 \subsection{Calculation of the Kuranishi map}

-The next task is to see whether this class really obstructs the existence of a lift of $\varphi_0$ or not.
+The Kuranishi map reveals whether the class calculated in Theorem \ref{thm:K3} really obstructs the existence of a lift of $\varphi_0$ or not.
 We begin with studying the local model around the singularity.
-Namely, consider
+Namely, consider the variety defined by the equation